textadventures/quest/docs/index.md

 title: Quest 5 - Documentation
 ---

 Quest 5 is free, [open source](open_source.html) software for creating text adventure games.
 It is designed to be powerful, extensible and easy to learn.
-You can create games in any language - Quest currently has templates for English, French, German, Spanish, Dutch, Italian, Portuguese, Romanian and Esperanto.
+You can create games in any language - Quest currently has templates for English, French, German, Spanish, Dutch, Italian, Portuguese (Brazilian), Portuguese (Portugal), Romanian, Esperanto, Danish, Norwegian and Russian.

 You can [use Quest in your web browser](http://textadventures.co.uk/create), or [download a version for Windows](http://textadventures.co.uk/quest/desktop).